 This recipe is SO simple in fact, it would be a great recipe for young children to start off with.
 They’d get a kick out of using soda pop.

-You’ll want to serve this straight out of the oven with more butter and a dollop of jam, but they are also fantastic to use for a bacon egg sandwich.
+You’ll want to serve this straight out of the oven with more butter and a dollop of jam, but they are also fantastic to use for a bacon egg sandwich or biscuits and gravy.

 These biscuits melt in your mouth with a bottom crust that’s light, with a slightly crisp texture.
 They don’t make for a tidy biscuit, but they make up for it with flavor!